SC

 COGS covers the actual cost of the inventory that left your shelves and went to customers.
 It does not include indirect costs like office rent, sales staff salaries, or marketing spend — those are called operating expenses and sit lower on the income statement.

 Knowing your COGS helps you set the right prices, understand how profitable each sale is, and make smarter purchasing decisions.
+Once you have your COGS, you can use a selling price calculator to work out what to charge customers.
 A rising COGS without a matching rise in revenue is a clear warning sign for any business owner.

 The COGS Formula Explained